QuotaGamer/bs-chat-thing/README.md

 # bs-chat-app

-A basic (and arguably crappy) chat server built with Flask.
+A basic (and arguably shitty) chat server built with Flask.
 This app provides a simple backend to handle user registration, login, and messaging functionality.
 The app includes a few endpoints for interaction and a basic client example script.

 ## Endpoints